Measles Information

 A Closer Look

-Here’s a glimpse of some of the tissue that Dr. Horbinski analyzes in his Neuropathology Lab.
-See if you can pick out the patterns he describes in these microscopic views of brain tumors, ranging from common to rare.
+Here’s a look at some brain tumor tissue found under a microscope.
+See if you can pick out the patterns in these microscopic views, ranging from common to rare.

 Schwannomas are benign tumors that arise in the peripheral nerves and can spread to the brain.
-They can cause pain and sometimes nerve damage, but are nearly always benign and usually do not grow back after surgery.
-They’re one of the only tumors whose cells form palisades, which appear as neatly arranged rows, and show areas of denser and looser architecture.
+They can cause pain and sometimes nerve damage but are nearly always noncancerous and usually do not grow back after surgery.
+They’re one of the only tumors whose cells form neatly arranged rows (palisades) and show areas of denser and looser architecture.

 Meningioma tumors are characterized by distinctive pink whorls of cells.
 They arise in the membranes surrounding the brain and grow slowly.
-Roughly 90% of meningioma cases are low-grade, but many do grow back and become resistant to radiation.
-Currently there are no chemotherapies that have proven effective against these tumors.
+Roughly 90% of meningioma cases are low-grade, but many do grow back and may become resistant to radiation.
+Currently, no chemotherapy has proven effective against these tumors.

-Metastatic cancer spreads from another part of the body to the brain and is the most common type of brain cancer.
-Based on the tumor cell patterns and other special tests, neuropathologists can usually determine from where in the body the tumor came.
-For example, metastatic cancer from the colon tries to form little glands within the brain filled with cellular debris, whereas metastatic cancer from the breast or lung sometimes produces mucus that shows up as bluish-grey material between the cancerous glands.
+Metastatic cancer is the most common type of brain cancer.
+It spreads to the brain from another part of the body.
+Neuropathologists can determine where the tumor came from based on tumor cell patterns and other special tests.
+For example, metastatic cancer from the colon tends to form little glands within the brain filled with cellular debris, whereas metastatic cancer from the breast or lung may produce mucus that shows up as bluish-grey material between the cancerous glands.

 Metastatic brain tumor from colorectal cancer.